KomalavarshiniS/Gaussian/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm

-Step 1:
+Step 1: Import the necessary modules:
-Import the numpy module to use the built-in functions for calculation
+Step 2: Read the number of unknowns n from the user.

-Step 2:
+Step 3: Initialize two arrays:
-Prepare the lists from each linear equations and assign in np.array()
+Step 4: Input the coefficients and constants of the equations into the augmented matrix a.

-Step 3:
+Step 5: Perform Forward Elimination to convert the augmented matrix into upper triangular form:
-Using the np.linalg.solve(), we can find the solutions.
+Step 6: Perform Back Substitution to compute the values of the unknowns:

-Step 4:
+Step 7: Print the solution for each variable with two decimal places.
-End the program
+Step 8: End the program.

 ## Program:
 ```